 Small Groups are the life of our church and the key to our growth as individuals.
-Small Groups meet weekly Monday-Thursday throughout the Pullman area.
+Small Groups meet weekly Tuesday-Thursday throughout the Pullman area.
 Some groups meet for an hour and a half while others meet for two hours; we know people are busy, so our groups make sure to start and end on time.

 With the pandemic, we've adjusted how our groups are meeting in accordance with covid-19 guidelines.
-Facemasks are required for all in-person small groups gathering together.
-Social distancing guidelines must be followed.
-We also have groups meeting in hybrid fashions (some in-person, some joining online), and some groups meeting entirely online.
 To find out what individual small groups are doing, email a group leader and find out how you might be able to connect.
 Locations for group meetings may change abruptly due to covid-19 restrictions imposed by our county/state.
 Please contact the group leaders directly to see where and how they are meeting.

 Finding the right group

 Here's what we've found works best for most people:

 - If you've come to Hills with a friend and they already attend a group, ask if you can visit group with them.
 If the group's location or demographic doesn't work well for you, see if your friend can help you find a group that works better.

 - Visit a Discipleship Community on the night that works best for your schedule.
 Discipleship Communities are typically held on the first full week of the month, Tuesday-Thursday from 7:00-8:30 p.m. at Hills.
 (Note: these Discipleship Communities are currently gathering in-person and some are streaming online (updated: 9/21))

 - Try out a few different groups to find one that feels like it might be a fit.
 You can take a look at our Small Group board on Sundays, or check out Small Groups on our web site to see all of the current groups.